 Your brain is a made of soft tissue that is easily bruised.
-Luckily, your hard skull surrounds the brain, and between the two is a fluid that acts as a buffer.
-This makes it so day-to-day walking, running, jumping and other activities can occur with little incident.
+Luckily, your hard skull surrounds the brain and a fluid between the two acts as a buffer.
+Therefore, day-to-day walking, running, jumping and other activities can occur with little incident.
 Sometimes, however, head trauma can occur which causes the brain to shift or jolt inside its home, thereby bruising the soft tissue.
 This is a concussion.

 Concussions are not always accompanied by a period of unconsciousness, though they very often do.
-They also don’t necessarily have to come from a head blow, but can even occur from an incident that jars the head around, as in the case of some forms of whiplash.
+They also don’t necessarily have to come from a head blow and can occur from any incident that jars the head around, as in the case of some forms of whiplash.
 Some symptoms of concussions are:

 - Not thinking clearly